Imagine this. It is the first week of January 2026.

 Step 4: Click Buy

 Enter the “Nominale” (the face value amount you want to buy, usually in multiples of €1,000).
-The system will calculate the total cost, including the accrued interest (ratei) that you pay to the previous owner.
+The system will calculate the total cost, including the accrued interest (rateo) that you pay to the previous owner.
 Confirm, and it’s done.
 The bond is in your portfolio, and the coupons will automatically appear in your account every six months.

 Risks vs. Rewards: An Honest Look at Borsa Italiana BTP